DigitalGeographyLab/OptimizedSpatialJoin-tool/README.md

 1. While ussing the tool.
 Keep ArcGIS pro console closed or not using your regions file.
 Otherwise, it will fail the process because of **lock** (file used by other console)
 2. If you want to create a new demo dataset with a second social media posting history be sure you have erased first **arcpy_env.gdb**.
 The tool do not do replacements.
 Basically, do all again if posible in a new folder.
+3. When social media posting history is too big some geometries fail in creation.
+In that case you need to run a line to correct geometry.
+This lines are already in the scripts but not activated to make it run faster.
+If you encounter geometry creation problems be aware to activate this lines by erasing the **#** simbol.

 ## Referencing